vemv/claude-code/README.md

 - When you start Claude with `claude-code`, it creates an instance for the current directory
 - If a Claude instance already exists for the directory, you'll be prompted to name the new instance (e.g., "tests", "docs")
+- You can also use `claude-code-new-instance` to explicitly create a new instance with a custom name
 - Buffer names follow the format:
   - `*claude:/path/to/directory*` for the default instance
   - `*claude:/path/to/directory:instance-name*` for named instances (e.g., `*claude:/home/user/project:tests*`)